LudovicRousseau/sandbox/README_CCID.md

 - 32: power on the card at 1.8V, then 3V and then 5V
 - 48: let the reader decide

-By default the voltage level is set to 0 and correspond to 5V.
+By default the voltage level is set to 0 and corresponds to 5V.

-You have to restart the driver so it read the configuration file again and use the new debug level value.
+You have to restart the driver so it reads the configuration file again and use the new voltage level value.
 To restart the driver you just need to unplug all your CCID readers so the driver is unloaded and then replug your readers.
 You can also restart pcscd.